NotsoanoNimus/NotsoanoNimus/README.md

 ### Work

-Former infrastructure security administrator turned software developer (for a security company).
+Former infrastructure security administrator turned software developer.

-I'm currently happily chugging along in my rigorous daily engineering with [@galactic-advisors](https://github.com/galactic-advisors/).
+Whether personal knowledge, Stack Overflow, or some other admixture of persistence and luck, I ___will___ find the solution to a problem until it stops haunting me.

 ### Long-term Plans/Goals